-The most prominent of the characters on this list is Nick Fury, who was originally white in the comics, but is played by Samuel L. Jackson in the films.
-Jackson pulls the role off so well, though, that most people seem to overlook this change to his character, proving the talent of an actor far outweighs the color of their skin.
+The most prominent character included on this list is Nick Fury, who was originally white in the comics, but is played by Samuel L. Jackson in the films.
+Jackson pulls the role off so well though that most people seem to overlook this change to his character, proving the talent of an actor far outweighs the color of their skin.

 4. Johnny Storm - 'Fantastic Four' (2015)

 Like Zendaya and Tilda Swinton, the casting of Michael B. Jordan as Johnny Storm in last year's Fantastic Four caused quite a bit of controversy.
 Nevertheless, I was quite impressed by his performance in the film.
 While Fantastic Four lacked in some aspects, the cast was phenomenal.

 Michael B. Jordan was without a doubt my favorite part of the movie.
 He, like Chris Evans in the 2005 version of the film, truly became the Human Torch on screen.
 Looking back on the film, the effects could have been better, and the editing could have been improved, but the cast was spot on.

 Fortunately, Michael B. Jordan has been given a second chance with Marvel, as he is set to appear as the villain Killmonger in next year's Black Panther.